UPHL-BioNGS/Cecret/README.md

 ### Add Genbank parsable header to consensus fasta

-This requires a covid_samples.txt file with a row for each sample and a tab-delimited column for each item to add to the header.
+This requires a comma-delimted file set with `params.sample_file`(default is `params.sample_file = workflow.launchDir + '/covid_samples.csv'`) file with a row for each sample and a comma-delimited column for each item to add to the GenBank submission header.
+Additionally, adjust `params.rename = true`.

 The following headers are accepted
 - Sample_id          (required, must match sample_id*.fa*)